-The account appears in Ken Conboy’s book, “Shadow War, The CIA’s Secret War in Laos”.
+The below account appears in Ken Conboy’s book, “Shadow War, The CIA’s Secret War in Laos”.
 I have edited his account and added photos for illustration below.

 In early December 1966, a Communist fighter defected from the communist Pathet Lao to an US-backed intelligence team near Thakhek, Laos.

 Interrogated by the local CIA office, the defector told of a Communist jungle prison at Ban Naden, a secluded village near the entrance to a karst cave.
 He said the prison contained an Air America employee.

 The CIA had been picking up vague reports about the Ban Naden camp for a year; now with more precise intelligence, a unit in the nearby Laotian town of Savannakhet began planning for a raid.
 A heliborne strike directly onto the camp was briefly considered (similar to the Son Tay raid in North Vietnam in 1970), but the CIA case officers instead decided to use a small guerrilla team to attack the camp.

 To lead the raiders, Walt Floyd, the CIA advisor responsible, chose his best local team leader, a Royalist Lao sergeant named Te.

 Raised in the Ban Naden area, Te was a former paratrooper, and he was allowed to choose his own team for the raid.
 They then spent two weeks rehearsing the operation, during which strict secrecy was observed.